 Increases in hepatic transaminase levels (ALT and AST) associated with rash or systemic symptoms may be observed during the first 18 weeks of treatment with nevirapine.
 These toxicities have been reported in patients on chronic therapy, and have not been reported in women or infants receiving two-dose nevirapine (the HIVNET 012 regimen) for prevention of perinatal transmission.
 Signs and symptoms of systemic toxicity may be non-specific, and can include fatigue, malaise, anorexia, nausea, jaundice, liver tenderness or hepatomegaly, with or without initially abnormal hepatic transaminases [27].
 The development of severe nevirapine-associated skin rash has been reported to be 5.5 to 7.3 times more common in women than men, and has been reported in pregnant women [28-30].
 Other studies have found that hepatic adverse events with systemic symptoms (predominantly rash) were 3.2 fold more common in women than men [31, 32].
 The degree of risk for hepatic toxicity varies with CD4+ cell count.
-In a summary analysis of data from 17 clinical trials of nevirapine therapy, women with CD4+ counts greater than 250 cells/mm3 were 9.8 times more likely than women with lower CD4+ counts to experience symptomatic, rash-associated, nevirapine-related hepatotoxicity [31, 32].
+In a summary analysis of data from 17 clinical trials of nevirapine therapy, women with CD4+ counts greater than 250 cells/mm were 9.8 times more likely than women with lower CD4+ counts to experience symptomatic, rash-associated, nevirapine-related hepatotoxicity [31, 32].
 Higher CD4+ cell counts have also been associated with increased risk of severe nevirapine-associated skin rash [29].
 In controlled clinical trials, clinical hepatic events, regardless of severity, occurred in 4.0% (range 2.5-11.0%) of patients who received nevirapine; however, the risk of nevirapine-associated liver failure or hepatic mortality has been lower, ranging between 0.04-0.40% [33, 34].
 Severe or life threatening rash occurs in approximately 2% of patients receiving nevirapine [34].

 Although deaths due to hepatic failure have been reported in HIV-infected pregnant women receiving nevirapine as part of a combination antiretroviral regimen, it is unknown if pregnancy increases the risk of hepatotoxicity in women receiving nevirapine or other antiretroviral drugs [35, 36].
-Because pregnancy itself can mimic some of the early symptoms of hepatotoxicity, health care providers caring for women receiving nevirapine during pregnancy should be aware of this potential complication and conduct frequent and careful monitoring of clinical symptoms and hepatic transaminases (i.e., alanine aminotransferase, ALT, and aspartate aminotransferase, AST), particularly during the first 18 weeks of therapy.
-Some clinicians measure serum transaminases at baseline, every 2 weeks for the first month, monthly through 4 months, and every 1 to 3 months thereafter (see Hepatotoxicity section of the Guidelines for the Use of Antiretroviral Agents in HIV-1-Infected Adults and Adolescents); in patients with pre-existing liver disease, monitoring should be performed more frequently when initiating therapy, and then monthly [27].
-Patients who develop suggestive clinical symptoms accompanied by elevation in serum transaminase levels (ALT and/or AST), or have asymptomatic but severe transaminase elevations, should stop nevirapine and not receive nevirapine therapy in the future.
-Nevirapine should be used with caution in pregnant antiretroviral-naïve women who are being started on combination antiretroviral therapy for the purpose of preventing perinatal HIV transmission, but who have CD4+ counts that would not otherwise indicate that they require therapy for their own health (see Women of Reproductive Age and Pregnant Women section of the Guidelines for the Use of Antiretroviral Agents in HIV-1-Infected Adults and Adolescents).
+Women initiating nevirapine with CD4+ counts > 250 cells/mm, including pregnant women receiving antiretroviral drugs solely for prevention of transmission, have an increased risk of developing symptomatic, often rashassociated, nevirapine-related hepatotoxicity, which can be severe, life-threatening, and in some cases fatal [33].
+Nevirapine should therefore be used as a component of a combination regimen in this setting only if the benefit clearly outweighs the risk.
+Regardless of maternal CD4+ cell count, if nevirapine is used, health care providers should be aware of this potential complication and should conduct frequent and careful monitoring of clinical symptoms and hepatic transaminases (i.e., ALT and AST), particularly during the first 18 weeks of therapy.
+Some clinicians measure serum transaminases at baseline, every 2 weeks for the first month, monthly through month 4, and every 1 to 3 months thereafter (see Hepatotoxicity section of table 16a in the Guidelines for the Use of Antiretroviral Agents in HIV-1-Infected Adults and Adolescents).
+In patients with pre-existing liver disease, monitoring should be performed more frequently when initiating therapy, and then monthly [27]).
+Transaminase levels should be checked in all women who develop a rash while receiving nevirapine.
+Patients who develop suggestive clinical symptoms accompanied by elevation in serum transaminase levels (ALT and/or AST), or who have asymptomatic but severe transaminase elevations, should stop nevirapine and not receive nevirapine therapy in the future.
+Hepatic toxicity has not been seen in women receiving single dose nevirapine during labor for prevention of perinatal transmission of HIV-1.
+Women who enter pregnancy on nevirapine regimens and are tolerating them well may continue therapy, regardless of CD4+ count.